 As an intern with HPCC Systems, you will work with a mentor, contributing to a thriving open source project alongside an experienced development team.
 But it doesn’t haven’t stop there.
 There is always the potential of a great future with HPCC Systems waiting for you once you’ve graduated.
 We have welcomed a number of past interns into the RELX family over the years.

-To get reminders and updates, subscribe to our Student Forum or Developer Newsletter and look out for announcements on FaceBook, LinkedIn, Twitter and other social media outlets.
-Start date is end May, early June with the final day 12 weeks later in mid to late August based on university semester dates.
+To get reminders and updates, subscribe to our Community Newsletter and look out for announcements on Facebook, LinkedIn and other social media outlets.
+Start date is end of May to early June with the final day 12 weeks later in mid to late August based on university semester dates.

 Find out more…

 - Take a look at the HPCC Systems developer wiki.
-Download the latest bare metal version of the software or the source code.
+Download the latest version of the software or the source code.

 - Learn about our Cloud Native Platform and visit our Helm Chart Repository.

 - New to HPCC Systems?
 Find out more about us and how HPCC Systems works.

 - Read about our expectations of students during the summer internship program.

 - Find out about our mentors.
 Read their testimonials.

 - Really keen to intern with us?
 Here’s how to stand out from the crowd.